vasil-yosifov/vscode-copilot-configuration/.github/instructions/maven.instructions.md

 ## Versioning and reproducibility
 - Pin all direct dependency and plugin versions via `<properties>` or a BOM; avoid `LATEST` or `RELEASE`.
-- Keep the property names consistent across modules (e.g., `lombok.version`, `spotify.docker.plugin.version`).
+- Keep the property names consistent across modules (e.g., `lombok.version`, `fabric8.docker.plugin.version`).

 ## Acceptance criteria for edits
 - POM builds successfully with only the necessary dependencies.
 - Lombok is present with `provided` scope and does not bloat the runtime image.
-- Docker image builds automatically at `mvn package` via the Spotify plugin.
+- Docker image builds automatically at `mvn package` via the Fabric8 plugin on all major platforms (Windows, macOS, Linux).
 - Versions are centralized in `<properties>` or controlled by a BOM; no duplicated hard-coded versions.